Representation Learning for Equivariant Inference with Guarantees: Experiments

 \section{Experiments}

 We present three experiments evaluating our method in (i) approximating the conditional expectation operator and the use of the learned operator for (ii) $\G$-equivariant regression and (iii) symmetry-aware uncertainty quantification.
-For additional empirical evidence, and specific details refer to \cref{app:experimental_setup}.
+For further details and additional experiments on synthetic regression, uncertainty quantification, symmetry misspecification and train/inference computational costs refer to \cref{app:experimental_setup} and the code repository\footref{ref:code}

-{\bf Conditional expectation operator learning}~~~ This experiment \textit{directly} quantifies the \gls{mse} of approximating $\CE$, i.e., $\pmd_{\text{mse}} := \E_\rvx \E_\rvy (\pmd(\rvx, \rvy) - \pmd_{\nnParams}(\rvx, \rvy))^2$.
-To achieve this, we extend the \gls{cgmm} of \citet{gilardi2002conditional} to parametrically construct symmetric vector-valued random variables $\rvx \in \vsX$ and $\rvy \in \vsY$ that satisfy the symmetry priors in \eqref{eq:main_assumtions} for arbitrary finite symmetry groups (see a 2D example in \cref{fig:symmetry_priors_long}).
-This provides an analytical form of the \gls{pmd} ratio $\pmd$, enabling direct estimation of $\pmd_{\text{mse}}$, usually impossible for real-world datasets.
+\customParagraph{Conditional Expectation Operator Learning} This experiment quantifies the \gls{mse} of approximating $\CE$, i.e., $\pmd_{\text{mse}} := \E_\rvx \E_\rvy (\pmd(\rvx, \rvy) - \pmd_{\nnParams}(\rvx, \rvy))^2$.
+To achieve this, we extend the \gls{cgmm} of \citet{gilardi2002conditional} to parametrically construct symmetric vector-valued random variables $\rvx \in \vsX$ and $\rvy \in \vsY$ that satisfy the symmetry priors in \eqref{eq:main_assumtions} for arbitrary finite symmetry groups (see example in \cref{fig:symmetry_priors_long}).
+Each \gls{cgmm} possess an analytical \gls{pmd}, enabling direct $\pmd_{\text{mse}}$ estimation, usually impossible for real-world datasets.